milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 * N0.HOG0000401 (Gene Group 9) (21 in *Z. morio*)
 * N0.HOG0009002 (Gene Group 9) (4 in *I. luminosus*)

 Similar to the detoxification, which means not a lot going on in Bruchinae and Curculionidae, but there's one massively expanding in *Z. morio* (N0.HOG0000401), whose expression peak is in adult males, and is predicted to be in the ER according to flybase, the molecular function is just protein homodimerization.
 Otherwise there is not a lot of info, even in *D. melanogaster*.
 I have a hard time finding good papers for this based on this extremely vague information.
+The other orthogroups are also not super helpful, none show very interesting dynamics that I could read into.

 <p>
 <img src="/Users/milena/work/PhD_chapter1_code/PhD_chapter1/data/functional_annot_eval/Gene_Group_5_8_9_reproduction_GF_sizes.png" alt="Gene group 5,8,9" width=45%>